ggallotti/atom/docs/build-instructions/linux.md

 If you have problems with permissions don't forget to prefix with `sudo`

-1. Clone the Atom repository:
+1. Clone the GeneXus repository:

   ```sh
   git clone https://github.com/atom/atom
   cd atom
   ```

-2. Checkout the latest Atom release:
+2. Checkout the latest GeneXus release:

   ```sh
   git fetch -p
   git checkout $(git describe --tags `git rev-list --tags --max-count=1`)
   ```

-3. Build Atom:
+3. Build GeneXus:

   ```sh
   script/build
   ```

-  This will create the atom application at `$TMPDIR/atom-build/Atom`.
+  This will create the atom application at `$TMPDIR/atom-build/GeneXus`.

 4. Install the `atom` and `apm` commands to `/usr/local/bin` by executing: